 What is the Maximum Amount One Can Deposit Under SCSS?

 Depositors can make a lump sum deposit with a minimum deposit of Rs.1000.
 Deposits higher than Rs.1000 must be made in multiples of Rs.1000.
 The maximum deposit limit for SCSS is Rs.15 lakh.

-Deposits made under the Senior citizen’s savings scheme mature after 5 years from the opening date of the account.
-However, there is an option for the account holder to extend the account for an additional 3 years after SCSS matured.
+A senior citizen’s savings scheme matures five years after the account’s opening date.
+However, there is an option for the account holder to extend the plan for an additional three years after SCSS matures.

 Presently this option of extension is available only once, and an extension request must be submitted within one year of the expiration of the SCSS account.

 Eligibility Criteria for SCSS

 To take advantage of the Senior citizens saving scheme, Indian residents need to meet the following requirements: